wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemosNew.md

 Step 2:

-1. You have an existing SSH Key-pair you want to use that is available from your linux terminal simply save a copy of your public key to ~/adt-credentials.txt for ease of reference later on
+1. You have an existing SSH Key-pair you want to use that is available from your linux terminal simply save a copy of your public key to your **~/adt-credentials.txt** from step 1 above for ease of reference later on

 >     /bin/echo ${PUBLIC_KEY} >> ~/adt-credentials.txt